 Hanley Downs is the name given to the northern part of the Jacks Point Zone.
 Some additional policies and rules apply to this part of the Zone along with a separate Structure Plan.
 The structure plan and associated provisions are designed to achieve an integrated approach to development which incorporates a range of densities.
 A transition from the more intensive urban development through to rural and natural areas is anticipated.
-That transition is to be achieved through the Farm Preserve Activity Areas and Education and Innovation Precinct.
+That transition is to be achieved through the Rural Living (RL) areas in the south and north of the Hanley Downs area Farm Preserve Activity Areas and Education and Innovation Precinct.
 Within the Farm Preserve farming and rural land management will predominate and a small number of dwellings are anticipated within appropriate areas, subject to landscape assessment.
 In addition to providing a transition, this area is designed to provide a diversity of lot sizes throughout the settlement and provide for maintenance and enhancement of open space and native vegetation.
 In the Education and Innovation Precinct buildings set within a spacious landscaped setting are anticipated.